sudara/melatonin_audio_sparklines/README.md

 MacOS font rendering flips the height of ⎺ and ‾, but it's fine in MacOS CLion, etc.

-## Caveats

-Tested on VS2019 on Windows, Xcode on MacOS and CLion on Windows and MacOS.

 ### Don't like how they look?

-I'm not a fan of VS2019 with the default Consolas font.
+Yeah, I'm not a fan of VS2019 with the default Consolas font.
 Everywhere else it seems to look good!
-Open an issue if not.
+Open an issue if you can make it nicer!

 ### Reminder: Don't leave printSparkline in your audio path